planetfederal/qgis-lessons-plugin/doc/writing_lessons.rst

 Capturing QGIS interaction to create a lesson
 ----------------------------------------------

 The help files associated with a lesson contain text and usually screenshots.
-These has to be created manually, by creating the corresponding html and image files.
+These have to be created manually, by creating the corresponding html and image files.

 An additional plugin is included in this repository, in the ```lessonscreator``` folder, aimed at users that plan to create their own lessons.
 It simplifies both writing text and creating screenshots, by capturing actions performed in QGIS.
 That is, the user performs the steps in the lesson to create, and the plugin tries to automatically create the corresponding lesson files.